CENTER FOR ALGORITHMIC SYSTEMS

 The seminar is part of the MSc program `Computing Science' and is to be taken after

-not, see the MSc-program advisor: you may not be admissable to this seminar yet.
+the MSc-program advisor: you may not be admissable to this seminar yet.
+(The seminar will be

-for the presentations part of the seminar requirement.
-Due to the seminar format, the
+presentations part of the seminar requirement.
+Due to the seminar format, the total number of

 The seminar meets twice a week.
-After a few introductory lectures by the lecturers,
+After a few introductory lectures by the lecturer, students

-while others are assigned the task of `responder'.
-Students are expected to give at least
+material.
+Students are expected to give at least two presentations each, each presentation

-Each presentation typically covers a 45-minute part of one seminar session, responding
+typically being a 45-minute part of one seminar session.
+(The course will be in

-seminar will be in English unless all participating students are fluent
+English unless all participating students are fluent in Dutch.)

 - Term paper